 We have the ability to expand these stem cells by thousands of times, providing a virtually unlimited supply, therefore placental tissue banking provides no additional benefit whatsoever, and it is misleading and unethical for a company to charge customers for this.

 Yes.
-MiracleCord only uses a direct medical courier service to transport your baby's cord blood and cord tissue.
+MiracleCord is the only cord blood bank in the U.S. that uses a direct medical courier service to transport your baby's cord blood and cord tissue.

 Our medical courier partner will not transfer custody of your baby's specimens to a commercial shipping carrier such as UPS or FedEx.